barnese3/Fly-Docs/Cache.md

 This function takes 1 parameter:

-- **tag**: string
-tag to purge
+- **tag**: string --> tag to purge

 And returns a Promise (string[]).

 ## How to implement caching into your app

-The first thing your app should do is check whether or not you already have the user's request cached.
-For example, if your user is requesting a video from your app, you’ll want them to first check the cache for that video, rather than loading an entirely fresh video from the server, which could lead to less than ideal loading time.
+The first thing your app should do is check whether or not you already have the requested data cached.
+For example, if your user is requesting a video from your app, you’ll want them to first check the cache for that video, rather than loading an entirely fresh video from the origin server, which could lead to less than ideal loading time.

 You’ll do this by checking the cache for the **key** associated with that video, and calling the `get()` function (because we’re looking for a binary value).